-Display in particular has caught the attention of many brands in France feel they have suffered from their inventory due to the increasing reach of programmatic display and the dominance of the likes of Google and Facebook in the field, has led to a reaction from some.
-The Gravity Alliance is a partnership between some of the nation's biggest media and digital institutions and retailers, including the popular sports news site L'Equipe, France's biggest publishing group Prisma Presse and major retailer Fnac Darty, which was created in an attempt to wrest back some of those revenues from such third parties.
+That being said, the relative loss in ad revenue that publishers in France feel they have suffered from their inventory due to the increasing reach of programmatic display and the dominance of the likes of Google and Facebook in the field, has led to a reaction from some.
+The Gravity Alliance3 is a partnership between some of the nation's biggest media and digital institutions and retailers, including the popular sports news site L'Equipe, France's biggest publishing group Prisma Presse and major retailer Fnac Darty, which was created in an attempt to wrest back some of those revenues from such third parties.
 By pooling their traffic information from across their various websites they hope to offer advertisers audienceenriched data via a private marketplace which can help them target a much better qualified set of online prospects.
-Similarly, the traditionally fierce news rivals Le Figaro and Le Monde, are joining forces to offer brands the option to book ad campaigns across their own various online platforms in an initiative called from."
+Similarly, the traditionally fierce news rivals Le Figaro and Le Monde are joining forces to offer brands the option to book ad campaigns across their own various online platforms in an initiative called increasing dissatisfaction from French publishers with the universal solutions offered by the established tech giants which affiliate marketing stands to benefit from."